sebcode/ptool/README.md

  * `.alias` file with contains the project alias.
 For example `~/dev/TestProject/.alias` may contain `tp`.
 With `pt tp` I can switch to that project.
+ * The second line of the `.alias` file may contain a project description to be displayed in the project list.
  * `shell`: If this file exists, it will be sourced for every new shell or when you switch to that project.
 May contain project specific shell aliases for example.